Vegan Portobello and Oyster Mushroom Fajitas

 Hot sauce

-Blender - to blend the marinade.
-Ingredients could also be chopped and whisked together if this is not available.
+Blender: To blend the marinade.
+Ingredients could also be chopped and whisked together if you don’t have a blender.

 Makes: 6 portions (2 tortillas each)